Kartikgarg74/futurespotler_archery/README.md

 -   **Python's `os` and `json` modules**: For file system operations and handling pose data.

 ## How the Pipeline Works
-The core of the project is orchestrated by `main.py`, which integrates functionalities from other modules:
+The core of the project is orchestrated by <mcfile name="main.py" path="submission/src/main.py"></mcfile>, which integrates functionalities from other modules:
-1.  **`video_utils.py`**: Handles the extraction of individual frames from input videos.
+1.  <mcfile name="video_utils.py" path="submission/src/video_utils.py"></mcfile>: Handles the extraction of individual frames from input videos.
-2.  **`pose_estimator.py`**: Detects pose landmarks on each extracted frame and saves them as JSON files.
-It also includes functionality to convert these JSON pose data into CSV files for each video, located in `outputs/csv_landmarks/`.
+2.  <mcfile name="pose_estimator.py" path="submission/src/pose_estimator.py"></mcfile>: Detects pose landmarks on each extracted frame and saves them as JSON files.
+It also includes functionality to convert these JSON pose data into CSV files for each video, located in `submission/landmarks/csv_landmarks/`.
-3.  **`feedback_analyzer.py`**: Processes the pose data to calculate angles (e.g., elbow angles), analyze posture, and generate textual feedback.
+3.  <mcfile name="feedback_analyzer.py" path="submission/src/feedback_analyzer.py"></mcfile>: Processes the pose data to calculate angles (e.g., elbow angles), analyze posture, and generate textual feedback.
+It now includes comprehensive analysis for the **stance phase**, evaluating body alignment (shoulders, hips, ankles) and foot placement.
 It also calculates consistency and symmetry scores for key body parts.
-4.  **`visualizer.py`**: Overlays the detected landmarks and the generated feedback text onto the original video frames, creating a new video with visual corrections and insights.
+4.  <mcfile name="visualizer.py" path="submission/src/visualizer.py"></mcfile>: Overlays the detected landmarks and the generated feedback text onto the original video frames, creating a new video with visual corrections and insights.

 ## Instructions to Run the Full Project Locally